Cristiano Ronaldo ‘Engaged To Long-Term Girlfriend’ Georgina Rodriguez

 “It has definitely brought us closer.
 We’re happier together than ever,” she said.

-“When we got home from hospital, he’d organised a surprise dinner, with all our nearest and dearest.
+“When we got home from hospital, he’d organized a surprise dinner, with all our nearest and dearest.
 I felt like the luckiest woman in the world.
 I have found love.
 We complement each other very well.
 We have a beautiful relationship and when I have him beside me, I have everything.
 I feel loved and cared for.
 Love conquers all.”

 Rodriguez has stood by her man during the sexual assault scandal that he has been engulfed in the past few months.
-It has recently emerged that U.S. police have reopened a 2009 investigation against Ronaldo, after a woman claimed he raped her.
+It has recently emerged that U.S. police have reopened a 2009 investigation against Ronaldo after a woman claimed he raped her.
 The Portuguese player has denied all claims.